 Small steps in faith:

-The first year was spent to develop a curriculum and doing marketing in order to raise funds and prospective students.
+The first year was spent developing a curriculum and doing marketing in order to raise funds and prospective students.
 It was a road of faith, trusting the Lord to do the impossible, as all three staff members gave up their well-paid professions, trusting the Lord to provide for their needs, as well as the growing needs of the institute.
-God proved His faithfulness in His timely provision, not only in funds but also a growing awareness of the importance of children and ministry to them among church leaders.
+God proved His faithfulness in His timely provision, not only in funds but also a growing awareness of the importance of children and ministry among church leaders.

 Finding the right place:

 Johan Snyman and Laetitia Bull, together with Johan and Lenda Müller, who would later join as staff members, also attended the CEF course in Switzerland.
 They were now ready to start presenting training, but a suitable place to accommodate students and present training, was still lacking.
 An old South African Railway hostel in the town of Breyton near Ermelo was vacant and was made available to CET.
 However, this was soon withdrawn when people realised that persons of all races would attend the course.
 Another place had to be found.